xtuml/mc/doc/notes/8322_overloaded_functions/8322_overloaded_functions_dnt.md

 Issues 7.1 and 7.2 block the requirments of this design.
 More analysis will be required to provide solutions to these problems, however work implemented according to this design is still a step forward.
-The work will be completed as designed, however an issue will be raised to revisit these remaining issues.
+The work will be completed as designed, however an issue will be raised to revisit these remaining issues [[2.6]](#2.6).
 Analysis will also be done to determine the work required to fully support overloaded activities in OAL.
 This note will be referenced in all future work on these issues.

 8. Unit Test
 ------------